MA Media Theory & Research

 - Transcripts (3.0 minimum gpa- originals must be sent via post)

 - International applicants should have excellent English speaking and writing skills.
 Those who have not taken significant advanced study in programs taught in English will have to take the TOEFL or IELTS.
-Minimum scores: TOEFL: IBT-100, Computer-250, Paper- 600.
-IELTS: 7.5
+Minimum scores: TOEFL: IBT - 100, Computer - 250, Paper - 600.
+IELTS: 7.0

 Steps to Apply

-- Fill out the online application for the degree listed as Media Theory & Research and upload most required documents.
+- Fill out the online application for the department listed Media Theory and Research.
+This major is not currently listed under Mass Communications and Media Arts.
+Upload most required documents.

 - Any other application materials including transcripts should be sent via post.